jeduan/cordova-plugin-facebook4/docs/TROUBLESHOOTING.md

 ## iOS
 ### Missing FacebookConnectPlugin
 - Problem:
   - `CDVPlugin class FacebookConnectPlugin (pluginName: facebookconnectplugin) does not exist.`
 - Solution:
   1. Open up Xcode
   2. Go to "Build Phases"
   3. Ensure that the following file is added under "Compile Sources":
     - `FacebookConnectPlugin.m`
   4. Ensure that the following is added under "Link Binary With Libraris":
     - `FacebookSDK.framework`
     - `libsqlite3.dylib`
     - `Social.framework`
     - `Accounts.framework`
     - `Security.framework`

 Cordova and plugman seems to have some problems adding frameworks etc. when re-installing/upgrading plugins.

 ### Login Always Opens Web Dialog Even Though Native App is Installed
 - Problem:
   - Calling the login function always opens the web dialog even though the native app is installed on the device.
 - Solution:
   - Switch "deep linking" to ON in the Facebook developer website settings for your application

+### Login dialog doen't show on iOS10
+- Problem:
+  - Calling the login function doen't do anything, No errors are thrown and no dialogs are shown.
+- Solution:
+  - iOS 10 requires additional entries in the Content-Security-Policy meta tag, namely gap://ready and file:.
+After adding this, Content-Security-Policy should looks like this: ```sh<meta http-equiv="Content-Security-Policy" content="default-src * gap://ready; style-src 'self' 'unsafe-inline'; img-src 'self' data:; script-src * 'unsafe-inline' 'unsafe-eval'">```